italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 * **201 Created**.
 The signed Request Object was issued by the Relying Party that waits to be downloaded by the Wallet Instance at the **request_uri** endpoint.
 * **202 Accepted**.
 This response is given when the signed Request Object was obtained by the Wallet Instance.
 * **200 OK**.
-The Wallet Instance has provided the presentation to the Relying Party's  **redirect_uri** endpoint and the User authentication is successful.
+The Wallet Instance has provided the presentation to the Relying Party's  **response_uri** endpoint and the User authentication is successful.
 The Relying Party updates the session cookie allowing the user-agent to access to the protected resource.
 An URL is provided carrying the location where the user-agent is intended to navigate.
 * **401 Unauthorized**.
 The Wallet Instance or its User have rejected the request, or the request is expired.
 The QRCode page SHOULD be updated with an error message.

 Below a non-normative example of the HTTP Request to this specialized endpoint, where the parameter ``id`` contains an opaque and random value: